What We Do

 Everything we do is meant to bring the climate news you need to a wider community.

 Since May 2014, we’ve summarized the best of that material in a free e-digest that you can request direct to your email inbox.

-Each week, we scan up to 1,000 news headlines to find the groundbreaking, provocative, hopeful, or sobering stories that will help you make sense of a complex, fast-moving issue.
+Each week, we scan 1,200 or more news headlines to find the groundbreaking, provocative, hopeful, or sobering stories that help you make sense of a complex, fast-moving issue.

 The Energy Mix is produced by:

 Mitchell is founding publisher and managing editor of The Energy Mix.
 He is rumoured to be a frighteningly fast writer, after working seven years as a journalist, 35-plus as a commercial writer, 45-plus as a sustainable energy and climate specialist, and now again as a journalist and editor.
 In October, 2019, he delivered a TEDx Ottawa talk on building wider public support for faster, deeper carbon cuts.
 He received the Clean50 Lifetime Achievement Award in October 2022.